There is no single cause of osteoporosis but there are many risk factors. These include:

 - Low levels of vitamin D

-- Long-term use of some medications eg: corticosteroids, thyroid medications, epilepsy medications
+- Long-term use of some medications eg: corticosteroids (such as prednisone and cortisone), thyroid medications, epilepsy medications

 - Deficiency of oestrogen in women eg: post-menopausal, irregular periods, surgical removal of the ovaries, early menopause (before the age of 40 years)

-- Some medical conditions eg: endocrine diseases such as Cushing's syndrome and thyrotoxicosis; rheumatoid diseases such as rheumatoid arthritis; blood disorders such as multiple myeloma.
+- Some medical conditions eg: endocrine diseases such as Cushing's syndrome and thyrotoxicosis; gastrointestinal diseases such as coeliac disease and Crohn's disease; rheumatoid diseases such as rheumatoid arthritis; and blood disorders such as multiple myeloma.

 Signs and symptoms